asia-hoa/house-rules/rules.md

 ### Signs

-No signs shall be posted without prior Board approval, except on the bulletin board provided in the elevator.
+No signs shall be posted without prior Board approval, except on the notice board provided in the lobby.
 This includes any signs relating to the sale or letting of any unit, posted advertisements, and informational postings.

 ### Key boxes